How Politicians Use Media to Win Elections

 Ever wonder why a politician who has no time to be a guest on a show like Meet the Press is suddenly available to appear on The Tonight Show?
 It's not because his schedule suddenly opened up.

-President Obama has even taken a seat next to Colbert.
-That type of setting allows a politician to be on TV without being asked pesky questions about his policies.
+Jimmy Fallon ruffled candidate Trump's hair during his late-night broadcast.
+President Obama has even taken a seat next to Stephen Colbert on his.
+Candidates and politicians also have appeared on venues such as Saturday Night Live.
+These types of setting allows a politician to be on TV without (always) being asked pesky questions about his policies.

 For a little-known candidate, this experience is a media gold mine.
 He can talk about his family and his hopes for a better world for all of us.
 A talk show host is likely to ask softball questions to let the candidate appear relaxed and human.